idspiker/lockout-filter-react/README.md

 The hook returns four values in an array, which can be destructured.
 These values are categories, selectedCategories, lockedCategories, and toggleSelection.

 > categories: An array containing all of the categories found in the "categories" attributes of the objects in the items array passed to it.
-This array does not contain duplicates.
+This array does not contain duplicates.\n
-> selectedCategories: An array containing all of the categories that are actively being filtered by.
+> selectedCategories: An array containing all of the categories that are actively being filtered by.\n
 > lockedCategories: An array containing all of the categories that are locked; they cannot be filtered by.
-A category becomes locked when the other selected categories do not exist in a project with said category.
+A category becomes locked when the other selected categories do not exist in a project with said category.\n
 > toggleSelection: A function that toggles the selection status of the categoty (string) passed to it.
 This function will change the values of the selectedCategories and lockedCategories when run.

 ```